 - While the meatballs are cooking, assemble the salad.
-Cut the tomato and mozzarella into 2/3 inch slices.
+Cut the tomato and mozzarella into 2/3-inch slices.
 Place a slice of tomato on a plate, stack off-set a slice of mozzarella, then a basil leaf.
-Alternate 2-3 times, as desired, ending with tomato.
+Alternate 2 to 3 times, as desired, ending with tomato.

 - Whisk together all vinaigrette ingredients in a small bowl.
-Drizzle ~ 1 tsp over each salad plate.
+Drizzle ~ 1 teaspoon over each salad plate.

 - Serve meatballs 2 to a plate.
 Top with tomato sauce, Parmesan, and parsley.

 What Did You Think?

 © 2016 Melissa Holton